Guidelines for developments adjoining OEH land and water

-Most proposals within OEH-managed areas require OEH authorisation under the NPW Act or the National Parks and Wildlife Regulation 2009, as well as an environmental impact assessment, before they can be carried out.
+Most proposals within OEH-managed areas require OEH authorisation under the National Parks and Wildlife Act or Regulation, as well as an environmental impact assessment, before they can be carried out.

-For information about obtaining authorisation, contact the relevant National Parks and Wildlife Service Park park operations branch.
+For information about obtaining authorisation, contact the relevant National Parks and Wildlife Service park operations branch.

 Preparing a review of environmental factors

 A review of environmental factors (REF) is an environmental impact assessment for activities proposed on land reserved under the NPW Act.
 All proponents should use:

 - the Guidelines for Preparing a Review of Environmental Factors (PDF 1.2MB), which provide information on how to undertake a REF

 - the standard REF template document (DOC 388KB).